Data Warehouse Modernization on AWS Cloud: Complete Guide

 Introduction

-Enterprise organizations face a critical tension: data volumes are exploding, but the legacy on-premises warehouses built to handle them—designed for a different era—can't keep up.
+Enterprise organizations face a critical tension: data volumes are exploding, but the legacy on-premises warehouses built to handle them designed for a different era that can't keep up.
 They're too slow to support real-time analytics, too rigid to accommodate AI workloads, and too costly to justify when faster alternatives exist.
 According to Gartner (2024), companies spend an average of 70% of their IT budgets on routine maintenance, leaving less than 30% for innovation.
-This financial burden creates a cycle where organizations can't invest in the capabilities—AI, machine learning, real-time analytics—that would separate them from faster-moving competitors.
+This financial burden creates a cycle where organizations can't invest in the capabilities such as AI, machine learning, real-time analytics that would separate them from faster-moving competitors.

 Data warehouse modernization on AWS is the shift from monolithic on-premises architecture to a cloud-native, modular data infrastructure built on services like Amazon Redshift, S3, and AWS Glue.
 The practical differences from legacy systems are significant:

-This guide is for IT leaders, data engineers, and cloud architects evaluating or planning a migration from legacy systems—Teradata, Oracle, SQL Server—to AWS.
+This guide is for IT leaders, data engineers, and cloud architects evaluating or planning a migration from legacy systems like Teradata, Oracle, SQL Server to AWS.
 You'll come away understanding why legacy warehouses are failing, which AWS services power modernization, how to execute a phased migration, and how to build a governed, AI-ready data architecture that delivers measurable outcomes.

 TLDR: Key Takeaways